This butternut squash and tomato sauce recipe for pasta is one of the easiest recipes on the blog and one of the favorite dishes at home.

 I love fall; the weather, the produce, the colors of the trees, the flavors, all of it.

-But every time there is a change in season and all the new beauties start to show up in the farmers markets I just can’t resist myself the urge to buy and cook all the produce I see around.
-And every time I arrive home with tons of bags of different types of apples, pumpkins, different types of squash, I promise myself, next time, I will contain myself.
-AND GUESS WHAT, I JUST CAN’T. ha.
+And every time there is a change in season and all of the new produce starts to show up in the farmers’ markets, I get excited.
+I can’t resist the urge to buy and cook all the produce I see around.
+So on those days, I arrive home with more fruits and vegetables than I need.
+And I promise myself, next time, I will contain myself.
+And guess what, next week I do the exact same thing.

-This sauce is the easiest thing you’ll ever find, and it is super delish as well.
-Just pop all the veggies in the oven and let them roast, blend, heat and serve, tarrrraaaa ??.
+This butternut squash and tomato sauce is the easiest thing you’ll ever find, and it is delicious as well.
+You just pop all the veggies in the oven and let them roast, blend, heat, and serve with pasta.
 Yes, it is that simple.

-Soooo, this recipe is completely kids approved.
-Here is the recipe, hope you like it and enjoy it.
+So, this recipe is completely kid-approved.
+Here is the recipe, for this

 - 1 tablespoon olive oil